androportal/anuduino-projects/12_Relay-Anuduino/12_Relay-Anuduino.rst

+     // @Author_Nivedita Tigadi.
-     // the setup routine runs once when you press reset:
+     //the setup routine runs once when you press reset://

     void setup()
      {